idonahum/NYC_Taxi/README.md

 ### Additional Datasets
 1. **OSRM Routing Data**:
-   -Includes routing information such as the shortest path distance, travel time, and number of intersections for each taxi trip.
+   - Includes routing information such as the shortest path distance, travel time, and number of intersections for each taxi trip.
 These features help improve the accuracy of trip duration predictions.

 2. **Weather Data**:
    - Contains historical weather information, including temperature, precipitation, and wind speed, for the NYC area.
 This data is used to evaluate the impact of weather conditions on taxi trip durations.